There are several types of yoga. They all aim to help you relax by using breathing exercises, different body postures and relaxation techniques.

-The authors of the study said that overall yoga may be associated with some positive effects on psychological well being for people with cancer.
+The authors of the study said that yoga may have positive effects on mental well being.
 But the review results have to be used with caution because there were some weaknesses and differences in the research studies included.

 What yoga costs